-The Center for Intercultural Studies (ZIS) concentrates and initiates research projects, lecture series and symposia which function as mediators between academic departments and disciplines.
+The Center for Intercultural Studies (ZIS) concentrates and initiates research projects, lecture series and symposia which function as interdisciplinary mediators between academic departments and disciplines.
 The Center promotes the study of global cultural phenomena, such as

-migration and mobility
+- Migration and mobility

 It is creating and participating in cooperations for externally funded research initiatives, i.e. CEDITRAA (Cultural Entrepreneurship and Digital Transformation in Africa and Asia) and the Forum for Human Differentiation (Forum Humandifferenzierung).